arielgee/Sage-Like/.misc/tasks.md

 ## Now
+* support for manifest `data_collection_permissions` key.
+RTFM!
 * when changing version from 3.9 to 4.0 and back  the 'RequiredPermissions' dialog is showen.
-WHY???
+WHY???*
 * test on v109
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---